How to Plan a Trip

 VISITING LAGO DI BRAIES: WHAT YOU NEED TO KNOW

 The Dolomites are a picturesque mountain region located in Northern Italy, bordering Austria and Switzerland.
 The Dolomites span approximately 125 miles across Italy, with 18 different mountain peaks.
 The highest peak in the Dolomites is 10,968 feet.
 The Dolomites were recognized in 2009 as a UNESCO Heritage Site.
 I think it’s safe to say that this region should definitely be added to your travel bucket list, if it isn’t already top of your list!
+So before you go to the article, let me give you a list of the most popular tours in the Dolomites:

 If you’re wondering how to get to the Dolomites then you first need to understand that the area is best explored by car.
 It can be reached by car from Venice in 2 hours, and from Milan in 4 hours.
 I recommend renting a car and planning a road trip through the Dolomites for the best experience.